Kurokami-org/VSD-IAT/README.md

 # VSD-IAT Aditya Barot
-Hi guys, I'm so glad I got a part of this
+Hi guys, I'm so glad I got to be a part of this